lawrobar90/ace-box-ext-hot-perform-vegas-app/roles/my-use-case/files/hot-businessanalytics/lab-guide/Guides/Lab_3.md

-## Lab 3: getting value from automation
+## Lab 3: Creating Business Solutions from Logs

 In this hands-on, we’ll be setting up this process using some existing building blocks!
 You will be capturing cheat logs, then using automation you will reduce the risk and increase revenue for your casino.
 ### 3.1 Capturing the logs